The first time we spoke, you asked me some questions that felt invasive. I didn’t want that to happen again, so I avoided you after that point.

 Emotional security is the absence of insecurities

-In my model, emotional security is achieved by the absence of emotional insecurities— ie: I had those unconscious predictions like, “If something bad outside of my control happens, then I’m not going to be able to feel okay.”
+In this model, emotional security is achieved by the absence of emotional insecurities— ie: I had those unconscious predictions like, “If something bad outside of my control happens, then I’m not going to be able to feel okay.”
 But it seems I unlearned most of mine.
 I don’t encounter situations that make me anxious in that way anymore, and I can’t imagine any new ones either.
 Rejecting others (and being rejected by others, same thing) has ceased to carry much unnecessary emotional weight.

 (The one exception I can think of is if I was afraid that someone was going to physically harm me.
 But that’s rare.)